 We’ve all heard the statistics about diabestes, heart disease and cancer.
 We know that maintaining a healthy weight is important.
 Right?
 Then why is it so hard to lose weight?
 What else do we need to do (or not do) to accomplish our weight loss goals?There’s a never ending supply of weight loss products and programs on the market.
+While there is a muscle cream from top companies which does help in numbing down the pain caused during the workout, none should be bought without reading reviews.
 Almost all of them focus on caloric intake and restriction.
 Most encourage exercise and movement, but not many of them focus on the behaviours that drive our food choices.
 And all of them hinge successe and failure on the number on the scale.
 But, people are more than just numbers, right?
 This is where I do things differently.

 Calories DO matter.
 There’s no diet in the world that will allow you to eat an unrestricted amount of food and still lose weight and if you don’t believe us, you can read more on prodiets.org.
 And, where those calories come from matter as well.
 But, I’m more interested in WHY you find yourself at the drive-thru three times a week than WHAT you actually order!
 Let’s talk about life, schedules and meal planning.
 Let’s talk about your level of daily stress, and how you cope with that stress.
 Let’s talk about sleep (or lack of) and how that can drive your food choices.
 Let’s talk about your home routine and schedule.
 Let’s talk about hormones!
 Let’s talk about YOU and not just the calories you’re eating.